Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### Recognize Entities

-Rwecognize and categorize entities in text as people, places, organizations, dates/times, quantities, currencies, etc.
+Recognize and categorize entities in text as people, places, organizations, dates/times, quantities, currencies, etc.

 The `language` parameter is optional.
 If it is not specified, the default English model will be used.